The Declaration of Arbroath

 6. G. W. S. Barrow, Robert the Bruce and the Community of the Realm (various editions from 1965).

 See our research guides for more information about the state papers in our collection.
-Copies of the Declaration of Arbroath can be purchased from our image gallery.
+Copies of the Declaration of Arbroath can be purchased from our image gallery and posters (A1 and A3 size) are also available to buy from the ScotlandsPeople shop.